 How about this instead?

-— Many bloggers also teach online courses.
+— Many bloggers teach online courses.

 Much better, right?